NoUsername10/Solax-Developer-API-for-Home-assistant/README.md

 ## 🥇 Quality and Validation

-This custom integration is built and validated to the requirements of the Home Assistant **Gold Integration Quality Scale**:
+This custom integration is built and validated to the requirements of the Home Assistant ** 🥇 Gold Integration Quality Scale**:

 - **Gold-standard compliant:** All applicable Bronze, Silver, and Gold rules are implemented or factually exempt in the included [`quality_scale.yaml`](custom_components/solax_developer_api/quality_scale.yaml).
 - **Test coverage:** `95.85%`, enforced by CI with a minimum threshold of `95%`.
 - **Automated tests:** `130` credential-free tests.
 - **Home Assistant versions tested:** `2025.1.0` and current stable.
 - **Config-flow coverage:** `100%`.
-- **Official validation:** Hassfest reports zero invalid integrations.
-- **Additional validation:** Ruff, translation parity, JSON, workflow, and compilation checks.

 > [!NOTE]
 > This is a HACS custom integration and is not included in Home Assistant Core.